-There are two paid Full Time Officer roles and 9 voluntary, part-time roles available in this election.
-If elected you will be in the role from 1st July 2020 - 30th June 2021 (full time officers start in mid-June shadowing the current President/Vice-President).
+There are two full time paid positions and nine voluntary, part-time roles available in this election.
+If elected, you will be in the role from 1st July 2025 - 30th June 2026 (Full time officers start in mid-June shadowing the current President/Vice-President).